Gkuran/Gkuran/README.md

 <h2 align="left">Kuran</h2>

 <details>
-  <summary>👨‍💻 More about me!</summary>

-  - 💬 I'm 28 years old and currently living in Brasil.
+ 💬 I'm 28 years old and currently living in Brasil.
 I speak english and I'm also learning russian.
 I'm currently working as a front-end developer since 2023 using TS, pure HTML/CSS, react and other web stuffs and now I'm trying to master React Native and the mobile development.
 I also have experience, from college years, with data science.
 </details>

 <br clear="both">